Fuco1/flow-js2-mode/README.md

+# UNMAINTAINED

+Typescript won.
+If you still use flow on some legacy project, you can keep using this package but it is no longer developed or maintained.

+---

 # flow-js2-mode

 This package adds support for [Flow](https://flow.org/), a static typechecking extension for javascript, to [js2-mode](https://github.com/mooz/js2-mode), a popular javascript editing mode for Emacs.